Best Travel Humidors: Learn About Portable Cigar Storage Solutions

 As such, two-way humidification ensures that excess moisture is absorbed when the humidity goes over a certain level.
 Meanwhile, it will diffuse it only when necessary.

 For all the reasons mentioned above, we largely favour Boveda’s humidity packs.
-Not only do they come in more modest sizes for travel humidors but they also completely hassle-free.
-Their membrane lining is very hard-wearing and resistant to breaking and the packs provide a two-way humidity control.
+Not only do they come in more modest sizes for travel humidors, but they are also completely hassle-free.
+Their membrane lining is very hard-wearing and resistant to breaking, and the packs provide two-way humidity control.